January 16, 2013

-James Greenan is one of the male leads with Riverdance, currently performing in China as part of the Riverdance Grand Theatre Tour.
+James Greenan one of the male leads with Riverdance, who performed in China as part of the Riverdance Grand Theatre Tour.

 James was born in London but moved with his family to Co Cavan at the age of 11.

 A keen footballer, he took some persuading to take up dancing, but has never looked back since.

 He’s gone on to win several titles, in both solo and céilí competitions including the World Championships, All-Irelands, Great Britains, and Northern American Championships.

 In the middle of winning dancing competitions he has also managed to start studying architecture.